By Magdalena Rahn

 The three levels of the wine-making areas upstairs contain the huge open oak vats (from 1400 up to 25 000 litres in size) for the primary fermentation, where one can witness the different stages through which grapes go through in order to become the liquid that we love; a ground-level area with somewhat smaller barrels (250 to 5180 litres) for aging wine; and yet another story, this underground, where wine tastings are held – also a sort of library for bottles of wine dating back 70 years – and where wine is set to age, in barrels ranging from 1500 to 5500 hectolitres.
 Temperature and humidity are ideal here.

 The barrels themselves are historic – not all wines take well to new oak.
-But for the new ones, they come from France, or are made for Villa Vinifera by their resident cooper.
+That’s why so many wineries always look for old wine barrels for sale instead.
+This ensures that the wine will brew more effectively.
+But the new barrels come from France, or are made for Villa Vinifera by their resident cooper, so it’s fine either way.

 The only stainless steel used is for testing out new blends of wine, otherwise all is done in wood.